cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 When both "seed" and "priv" are present, the "seed" parameter MUST expand to the "priv" parameter.
 See Security Considerations of this document for details.

-Here is an ellided example of the case where both "priv" and "priv_exp" are present:
+Here is an elided example of the case where both "seed" and "priv" are present:

 ~~~
 {